 An individual is subject to a lifelong cap on the amount of money they can transfer from the accumulation phase of superannuation to the tax-free 'retirement phase', where you start to receive an income stream.
-The General Transfer Balance Cap is \$1.7 million for the 2022-23 Financial year.
-The cap is due to increase to \$1.9 million from 1 July 2023.
+The General Transfer Balance Cap is \$1.9 million from 1 July 2023.
 Individuals who start their first retirement phase income stream on or after 1 July 2023 will have a personal transfer balance cap of \$1.9 million.
 However, an individual will have their own transfer balance cap, and it may be less than \$1.9 million depending on their circumstances.

-When you commence a Lifelncome with your superannuation money, Generation Life is required to report your investment amount to the ATO, which will be recorded in your transfer balance account and count towards your Transfer Balance Cap.
-An individual's transfer balance account and cap is tracked by the ATO; it is not the responsibility of Generation Life to monitor an individual's cap.
+When you commence a LifeIncome with your superannuation money, Generation Life is required to report your investment amount to the ATO, which will be recorded in your transfer balance account and count towards your Transfer Balance Cap.
+An individual's transfer balance account and cap are tracked by the ATO; it is not the responsibility of Generation Life to monitor an individual's cap.

-If your spouse starts to receive a Death Benefit income stream as the Reversionary Beneficiary, Generation Life will report an amount to the ATO that will count towards their transfer balance cap 12 months from when they started to receive the income, and we will notify your spouse of the amount reported to the ATO.
+If your spouse starts to receive a Death Benefit income stream as the Reversionary Beneficiary, Generation Life will report an amount to the ATO that will count towards their Transfer Balance Cap 12 months from when they started to receive the income, and we will notify your spouse of the amount reported to the ATO.

 If you exceed your Transfer Balance Cap, the ATO may send us a Commutation Authority instructing us to remove money from your Lifelncome (make a commutation).
 Generation Life will contact you, and your financial adviser, if this happens.
 However, if we are unable to contact you, Generation Life may have to act by redeeming part or all your Lifelncome.
 This may reduce the amount of your Income Units.
-If you are still within a cooling-off period, Generation Life may refund your Lifelncome under those provisions.
+If you are still within a Withdrawal Period, Generation Life may refund your Lifelncome under those provisions.